Kevin Sampson (artist)

-Kevin Blythe Sampson (born 1954) is an American artist and retired police officer living in Newark, New Jersey.
-He makes sculptures from discarded found objects that act as memorials for various people who have died.
-He has a studio based out of Newark.
+Kevin Blythe Sampson (born 1954) is an American artist and retired police Detective-Composite Sketch Artist, living in Newark, New Jersey.
+He makes sculptures from discarded found objects, he is also a Illustrator, Painter and Muralist.t He has a studio based out of Newark.

 Early life and education

 Sampson was born in 1954 in Elizabeth, New Jersey.
 Following high school and a few years of college, Sampson became a police officer and then a detective with the Scotch Plains Police Department in New Jersey.
 During his career as a police officer, Sampson worked as a composite sketch artist for the Scotch Plains Police Department, the first African American uniformed police composite sketch artist in the country.

+After the deaths of both a infant son and shortly there after his Wife (Pamela), both died of unrelated illness.
+Kevin took a early retirement after almost 20 years, to raise his two children.

-Sampson moved to Newark in 1993 where he attended the Newark School of Fine and Industrial Arts.
+Leaving his house in Old Bridge NJ, Sampson moved his family to Newark in 1993 where he attended and graduated from the Newark School of Fine and Industrial Arts.
 He began focusing on his art full-time following the deaths of close family members and his retirement from the Scotch Plains Police Department.
+Sampson began teaching at the Newark school of fine and Industrial art in 1981 until its closing in 1996, Sampson has continued teaching at various schools, colleges in NJ and other states.